brandenHusted/bibleQuiz/README.md

 Go to basic chocolatey install.
 Use cmd.exe and copy the code.
-Open your command Prompt on your computer and right click and run as administrator. paste the code and hit enter.
+Open your command Prompt on your computer and right click and run as administrator.
+Paste the code and hit enter.
+When it is finished downloading type
+'choco install git'
-When it is finished downloading type. choco install git github should now be installed on your device. downloading Visual Studio Code:
+Github should now be installed on your device. downloading Visual Studio Code:

 Visual Studio Code is a very useful tool with developing websites.
 I recommend using a computer not a phone for this step.
 You can download this here: